clirdlf/ndsa.org/experts-guide.md

 In particular, we'd like to highlight the following individuals who are available to speak to the news media about a variety of topics and who are recognized for their contributions throughout the digital preservation community.
 They can be contacted with questions about the Alliance or for their area of expertise or interest.

 ## Micah Altman
-Director of Research, MIT Libraries, MIT; Non‐Resident Senior Fellow, Brookings Institution.
-Dr Micah Altman is Director of Research and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
+Director of Research, MIT Libraries, MIT; Non‐Resident Senior Fellow, Brookings Institution Dr Micah Altman is Director of Research and Head/Scientist, Program on Information Science for the MIT Libraries, at the Massachusetts Institute of Technology.
 Dr. Altman is also a Non‐Resident Senior Fellow at The Brookings Institution.
 Dr. Altman conducts research in social science, information science and research methods—focusing on the intersections of information, technology, privacy, and politics, and on the dissemination, preservation, reliability and governance of scientific knowledge.
 Altman serves as the chair of the NSDA Coordinating Committee.

 Email address: escience@MIT.EDU